firstdraft/appdev-lessons/lessons/omnicalc-2.md

  - `MAILGUN_SENDING_DOMAIN` : `TODO`
  - `GMAPS_KEY` : `TODO`
  - `DARK_SKY_KEY` : `TODO`
- - `TRANSLATE_PROJECT` : `omnicalc`
+ - `TRANSLATE_PROJECT` : `TODO`
  - `TRANSLATE_CREDENTIALS` :

      ```
      { TODO }
      ```

 So you can feel free to play around.
-But with your own credentials, be careful and protect them. **BENP: could link to `storing-credentials-securely.md` content here**
+But with your own credentials, be careful and protect them. **BENP: could link to [Storing credentials securely][Storing credentials securely] content here**

 How do I begin to think about tackling "Street to Coordinates"?